saysimple/saysimple-plugin-devkit/README.md

 To make an app you need the devkit installed and know how to install apps on it.
-This way you can see and test your apps before there installed in the Saysimple platform.
+This way you can see and test your apps before they will be installed in the Saysimple platform.

 ## Requirements

 * [NodeJs](https://nodejs.org/en/download/releases/) with a version between `12` and `16`, `12` is recommended \
   _we recommend [nvm](https://github.com/nvm-sh/nvm) if you're running a newer version and need to switch easily between versions_
-* Linux or mac is recommended, the devKit is not tested on windows
+* Linux or Mac is recommended, the devKit is not tested on Windows

 ## Installation